cockroachdb/docs/v1.1/remove-nodes.md

 ### How It Works

-To understand what happens during node decommissioning, it's important to understand three concepts:
+When you decommission a node, CockroachDB lets the node finish in-flight requests, rejects any new requests, and transfers all **range replicas** and **range leases** off the node so that it can be safely shut down.

+Basic terms:

 - **Range**: CockroachDB stores all user data and almost all system data in a giant sorted map of key value pairs.
 This keyspace is divided into "ranges", contiguous chunks of the keyspace, so that every key can always be found in a single range.
 - **Range Replica:** CockroachDB replicates each range (3 times by default) and stores each replica on a different node.
 - **Range Lease:** For each range, one of the replicas holds the "range lease".
 This replica, referred to as the "leaseholder", is the one that receives and coordinates all read and write requests for the range.

-When you decommission a node, CockroachDB lets the node finish in-flight requests and transfers all range replicas and range leases off the node so that it can be safely shut down.

 ### Considerations